Okay, so it's MI33 and also have numbers eight and nine standing by eight, nine, and ten.

 It irritates you too.

-That what where does that answer come from?
+Where does that answer come from?

-Where does where has it been win this campaign?
+Where has it been in this campaign?

-Where has it been established that Republican voters seek a nominee who can work with the other side?
+Where has it been written that the American people, the voters, Republican voters, this is a primary folks, where has it been established that Republican voters seek a nominee who can work with the other side?

 This is what leads the Republican Party to continue to nominate people that lose.